 Although Millennials are getting older, they are still a generation focused on renting, along with their younger counterpart Gen Z. These renters are looking for amenities to fit a lifestyle shaped by technology, connectivity, and a strong sense of self-awareness.
 With the increasing popularity of remote working, the growth of social media which fuels remote connectivity, and the rise of e-commerce, people spend more and more time at home.
 Home becomes a reflection of who the renter is, and the industry ought to adapt and provide new apartment and community amenities.

 Green apartments are responding to the needs of this new renter.
-The number of new green units has grown significantly during the last 10 years, and although this is a good sign, the rate of green building construction can still improve.
+The number of new green units has grown significantly during the last 10 years, and not just in the US.
+Although this is a good sign, the rate of green building construction can still improve.
 It seems that the demand for green rental apartments is growing, being fueled both by consumers and investors.

 The Green Renters and the Demands They Generate